-The CSDDD requires that, where relevant to prevent and correct adverse impacts, companies must adjust their purchasing practices.32 This aligns with the requirement that preventive and corrective measures should be designed to account for how the company's own behaviour (including purchasing practices) could contribute to potential, or has contributed to actual, adverse impacts.33 Contracts that fail to address purchasing practices as a component of HREDD would likely fail to meet the CSDDD's appropriateness requirements.
+The CSDDD requires that, where relevant to prevent and correct adverse impacts, companies must adjust their purchasing practices.
+This aligns with the requirement that preventive and corrective measures should be designed to account for how the company's own behaviour (including purchasing practices) could contribute to potential, or has contributed to actual, adverse impacts.
+Contracts that fail to address purchasing practices as a component of HREDD would likely fail to meet the CSDDD's appropriateness requirements.

-Avoid incentivising adverse impacts via unfair commercial clauses: The CSDDD clarifies that companies are responsible not only for adverse impacts they cause directly, but also for impacts they jointly cause ("contribute to" in UNGP terminology) through their own actions and omissions.34 Jointly cause covers behaviours that incentivize adverse impacts,35
+• Avoid incentivising adverse impacts via unfair commercial clauses: The CSDDD clarifies that companies are responsible not only for adverse impacts they cause directly, but also for impacts they jointly cause ("contribute to" in UNGP terminology) through their own actions and omissions.
+Jointly cause covers behaviours that incentivize adverse impacts, such as poor purchasing practices, and, by extension, contracts that formalise such practices.